-Like an unfinished symphony, a bare bones approach, rustic and simple… or is this refined and brutal?
-The brief was to keep this project “Back to basics” with the design of the house and garden as symbiotic as on entity.
+Like an unfinished symphony, a bare-bones approach, rustic and simple… or is this refined and brutal?
+The brief was to keep this project “Back to basics” with the design of the house and garden as symbiotic as one entity.

 Angles and a severely basic design… Austere and stark.
 The sheer brutal forms are softened with the golden-brown shingle and the odd strip of timber.
-The space becomes a garden when the grass seeds have burst though the concrete.
-The wild flowers will command a presence in their dedicated space.
+The space becomes a garden when the grass seeds have burst through the concrete.
+The wildflowers will command a presence in their dedicated space.

 Alan Sargent said.
 “The effect of grained timbers, preformed to provide temporary shuttering for poured concrete; forever casting their natural grains in the subsequent monolith was the most innovate, brutalist, exciting and clever design effect I have seen for many years.
 Quite brilliant!”

 Grasscrete formed the ground level concrete elements of the drive and path.
 We constructed the retaining walls with a shuttered formwork technique.
 The timbers which lined the formwork were brushed to enhance the grain.
-This would echo in the concrete surface.
-Galvanised steel gabions and the same material for the scaffold hand rail.
+This would echo on the concrete surface.
+Galvanised steel gabions and the same material for the scaffold handrail.
 The gravel had a specific colour requirement and CED stepped up to provide an exact match.

-Country Supplies supplied the main landscaping materials, on time and efficient deliveries.
+Country Supplies supplied the main landscaping materials, on time and with efficient deliveries.